Upper Dolpo Trekking Highlights

 Day 15: Trek from Saldang to Komash Village (4,060m/13,320ft) - 6 to 7 hours trek

-Following your exploration of the ancient Bon Po monastery, your journey continues as you make your way toward the Tibetan village of Komash.
+Following your exploration of the ancient Bon Po monastery, your journey continues as you make your way towards the Tibetan village of Komash.
 Your path meanders alongside the Raphya River, taking you past charming small stupas, intricate mani walls, and traditional chortens.
 As you progress, a steep trail awaits, leading you to your ultimate destination for the day, the serene Komash Village.

 You'll spend the night in the peaceful embrace of Komash Village, immersing yourself in the cultural richness of this remarkable community.

-Day 16: Trek from Komash Village to Shimen (3,850m/12,630ft) - 5 to 6 hours trek
+Day 16 : Trek from Komash Village to Shimen (3,850m/12,630ft) - 5 to 6 hours trek

 Following an early morning breakfast in Komash, you'll set out on your trek towards Shimen.
 Today's journey unveils a landscape reminiscent of a highland desert, where the terrain holds a unique beauty of its own.
 Keep your eyes peeled, as you may have the opportunity to spot rare wildlife such as snow leopards or blue sheep amidst this rugged wilderness.